-Wall and Floor Flange - Long Neck - Brass Finish - Bar Railing
+Wall and Floor Flange - Long - Brass Finish - Bar Rail

 Long Neck Flange Fixing with PVD Coated Brass Effect Finish for 38.1mm & 50.8mm Ø Tube